-When performing inspections using the HUD UPCS protocol it is the inspector's responsibility to ensure that he/she has the most up-to-date information available.
+When performing inspections using the U.S. Department of Housing and Urban Development (HUD) Uniform Physical Condition Standards (UPCS) protocol it is the inspector's responsibility to ensure that they have the most up-to-date information available.
 This Bulletin applies to all physical inspections conducted using the HUD UPCS protocol.